 My sincere thanks also goes the department of Mathematics for supporting me throughout my PhD study.

-Last but not the least, I would like to thank Development and Promotion of Science and Technology Talents Project (Royal Government of Thailand scholarship) that allows me to pursue my PhD.
+Last but not least, I would like to thank the Development and Promotion of Science and Technology Talents Project (Royal Government of Thailand scholarship) that supported and allowed me to pursue my PhD.

 Abstract